nevillejackson/Unix/antiX/02antiX25.md

 dinitctl enable sshd
 ```

 That is all.
 Dinit is simple , but not without capability.
-It can bundle services, like s6-66, it allows users to setup services, it provides servce supervision, it does parallel startup of services., but not without capability.
-It can bundle services (like in s6-66), it allows users to setup services, it provides servce supervision, it does parallel startup of services.
+It can bundle services, like s6-66, it allows users to setup services, it provides service supervision, it does parallel startup of services.

 ##### Discussion #####
-I have tried to illustrate the simple task of starting and stopping services in each of the 4 init systems, and, I have tried to add a few explanatory comments along the way.
+I have tried to illustrate the simple task of starting and stopping services in each of the 4 init systems, and, I have added a few explanatory comments along the way.

 The result is a messy article, but I hope it will help people to see that init systems are nothing to be afraid of.